abacusorg/zeldovich-PLT/README.md

 Build with `make`, and run with `./zeldovich <param_file>`.
 An example parameter file (`example.par`) is provided, and all of the options are detailed in the "Parameter file options" section below.

 ### Dependencies
-Zeldovich-PLT needs FFTW 3 and GSL, and the ParseHeader library needs flex and Bison >= 3.0.
-The code has been tested with the GNU and Intel compilers.
-Initialization of the RNG for large problems will go faster if you link a thread-aware memory allocator like tcmalloc or tbbmalloc.
+zeldovich-PLT is a C++11 code.
+It requires FFTW 3 and GSL, and the ParseHeader library needs flex and Bison >= 3.0.
+The code has been tested with the GNU and Intel C++ compilers.

 ### Oversampling Modes
 This code supports generating phase-matched ICs with different particle densities.
 Simply increase the particle number `NP` while holding other parameters fixed.
 If desired, the `ZD_k_cutoff` parameter may be utilized to limit the oversampled ICs to the same modes as the original ICs without including new power past the original k<sub>Nyquist</sub>.
 Otherwise, each set of ICs will include power out to their respective k<sub>Nyquist</sub> spheres.

-For example, to generate 128<sup>3</sup> oversampled initial conditions that sample the same modes as 64<sup>3</sup> initial conditions, invoke the code twice: once with NP = 64<sup>3</sup> to generate the fiducial simulation, then again with NP = 128<sup>3</sup> to generate the oversampled.
+For example, to generate 128<sup>3</sup> oversampled initial conditions that sample the same modes as 64<sup>3</sup> initial conditions, invoke the code twice: once with NP = 64<sup>3</sup> to generate the nominal resolution, then again with NP = 128<sup>3</sup> to generate the oversampled resolution.
 The second invocation can include `ZD_k_cutoff = 2` if one does not want new power.

 If `ZD_Version=1`, then `ZD_NumBlock` also affects the IC phases.
 This is not the case in version 2 or later.
 But if using `ZD_Version = 1`, then one must take care to not change `ZD_NumBlock` between invocations.